 Mature Size: 2-4' high and wide.

-Flowers: Tubular, lower lip curled back, in red, pink, orange,
+Flowers: Tubular, lower lip curled back, in red, pink, orange, yellow or white, with

 Fruit: Hard, woody, four-chambered nut with four seeds.

 Leaves: Silvery green, oval-shaped.
 May acquire reddish tint in winter.